CurtisSchneider1/mtgPriceAnalysis/README.md

 This project makes it easy to:
 * See which cards, sets, types, rarities, and release years hold the most consumer value.
 * Determine how to get the best value when purchasing singles.
-* Visualize secondary market card value compared to Pokemon.
+* Visualize secondary MTG market value compared to Pokemon.
 * Run sqlite3 queries to uncover additional insights as desired.

 ## To Note